 VICE News spoke to an incarcerated man serving a life sentence inside one of California’s facilities.
 He asked us to withhold his name because he has a contraband cell phone and is afraid of repercussions.

-In that state, at least 27 workers within the California Department of Corrections and Rehabilitation system have tested positive for COVID-19.
+In that state, at least 27 workers within the California Department of Corrections and Rehabilitation system had tested positive for COVID-19 as of this week.

 The inmate is afraid the virus will spread in prison, partly because it is nearly impossible to follow CDC guidelines of socially isolating.